federedef/embedding_hlc_benchmark/README.md

 # Workflow Automation Script

-This repository contains a Bash script for managing datasets, running workflows, and obtaining results in a computational pipeline.
-The script supports dataset preparation, workflow execution, result collection, and pipeline recovery for bioinformatics projects.
+This repository contains a Bash script for managing datasets, running workflows, and obtaining results in a benchmarking for hlc embedding.
+The script supports dataset preparation, workflow execution, result collection, and pipeline recovery.

 ## Features